TigerWolf/beamly/Readme.md

 This gem is still in development and will change dramatically until it is released on ruby gems.
 Keep this in mind if you plan to use this in a production environment as its not recommended.

-The gem only currently supports AU region but will support all in the future.
+The gem is only tested against the AU region currently.

 ## Installation